OpenSourceEBike/OpenSourceEBike.github.io/index.md

 You will need to acquire the following components:
 * **[Wireless board - nRF52840 Nordic USB Dongle](https://www.nordicsemi.com/Software-and-tools/Development-Kits/nRF52840-Dongle)**: costs 10€ and can be bought in many online shops.<br>
 ![](NRF52840.png)<br><br>
-* **60V -> 5V power board - LM2596 60V DC-DC step-down adjustable**: costs 2€, this is a very popular board for DIY with Arduino.
-Can be bought in many online shops like EBay, just search for "Arduino DC DC 60V LM2596".<br>
+* **60V -> 5V power board - EBike buck dd7818ta 80V -> 5V 1A**: costs 4€ and can be bought in many online shops like EBay, just search for "EBike buck dd7818ta 80".
+Other DC-DC converters can be used, they need to have as input at least 60V and as output 5V.<br><br>
 ![](60V_DC_DC.png)<br><br>
 * **Power switch BTS4140N**: costs 2€, can be bought on EBay or other shops.<br>
 * **Transistor BSP296**: costs 2€, can be bought on EBay or other shops.<br>